denoland/deno/std/fmt/README.md

 - behaviour of `%v` verb.
 In Golang, this is a shortcut verb to "print the default format" of the argument.
 It is currently implemented to format using `toString` in the default case and `inpect` if the `%#v` alternative format flag is used in the format directive.
-Alternativly, `%V` could be used to distinguish the two.
+Alternatively, `%V` could be used to distinguish the two.

   `inspect` output is not defined, however.
 This may be problematic if using